 Love the Lord your God with all your heart, and with all your soul and with all your mind and with all your strength.
 The second is this: Love your neighbor as yourself.

-Mr. Brown is intentional about using music to show the love of Jesus to everyone we come into contact with.
-From contests to football games, we are called to be a light unto the world.
-Music is a gift from God and the instrumental music department will glorify Him through every performance and event.
+Mr. Brown is intentional about using music and the arts to show the love of Jesus to everyone we come into contact with as we develop lifelong skills.
+From contests and competitions to football games and concerts, we are called to be a light unto the world.
+The arts are a gift from God and the fine arts department strives to glorify Him through every performance and event.

 The Brown family includes wife Charissa and two children, Austin and Taylor.
 When not at work, Mr. Brown enjoys photography, movies, sports, particularly OSU and the OKC Thunder, and hanging out with friends and family.